 It’s also unclear if the Michigan Gaming Control Board would have started work on interstate online poker agreements between now and the spring had the bill been given immediate effect.
 At any rate, Michigan should have online poker with liquidity with at least one other U.S. state sooner rather than later.

-MGM, which could offer online poker in Michigan through the partypoker brand, believes that within a decade there will be a nationwide online poker market.
+BetMGM Casino, which offers online poker in Michigan, believes that within a decade there will be a nationwide online poker market.
 The state of Michigan is only one of a handful to legalize online poker thus far, and so it will be a crucial state in this process.